 - Coaches will wear protective, cloth masks at all times.

-- In accordance with Governonr Inslee's proclamation, participants will have to wear masks while in the facility (mask may be removed for drinks).
+- In accordance with Governonr Inslee's proclamation, participants will have to wear masks while in the facility for drills, break times and while not actively participating in scrimmages.
+Masks may be removed for scrimmages (mask may be removed for drinks).

 - Coaches and players will have their temperature taken with a "no contact" thermometer before entering the facility (anyone with a temperature of 100.4 degrees Fahrenheit will be considered to have a fever and be sent home).

 - Hand sanitizer will be made available to all players and coaches upon entering the gym, during program breaks and at the conclusion of each session.

 - Players and coaches will be asked to bring their own ball to the facility each time they come (if a Home Court ball is needed, that ball will be cleaned at the conclusion of the session and not be used for at least 24 hours).

 - Exhaust fans will be run intermittently during sessions to increase airflow.
 Programs will be limited to a maximum of 90 minutes.

 - Drinking fountains will only be allowed to be used as water bottle filling stations.

 - Programs will be staggered to provide ample time for thorough cleaning of the facility between each session.
 The facility will be cleaned throughout the day.